Hiroshi Yoshida: Artistic style

 Yoshida left the carving and printing of the woodblocks to the craftsmen as in traditional Japanese woodblock printmaking, but he worked closely with them to instruct and supervise them strictly and stamped the finished works with the 自摺 (self-printing, jizuri) seal.
 He believed that in order to instruct the craftsmen, he had to acquire more skill than the craftsmen, so he carved the woodblocks himself for some of his works.
+His curiosity extended beyond woodblock printing to other media: his house featured mosaic floors, marble sculptures, inlaid cork pictures and stained-glass windows that he made himself.
+He experimented with printing on silk instead of paper, cut blocks from woods other than the standard cherry, and used zinc plates for especially fine details in editions of fifty or more prints.

 The Yoshida family legacy

 Hodakayama, from the series Twelve Scenes in the Japan Alps, 1926.
 His second son was named after Mt.
 Hotaka, Yoshida's favorite mountain.

 The artistic lineage of the Yoshida family of eight artists: Kasaburo Yoshida (1861–1894), whose wife Rui Yoshida was an artist; their daughter Fujio Yoshida (1887–1987); Hiroshi Yoshida (1876–1950), their adopted son, who married Fujio; Tōshi Yoshida (1911–1995), Hiroshi's son, whose wife Kiso Yoshida (1919–2005) was an artist; Hodaka Yoshida (1926–1995), another of Hiroshi's sons, whose wife Chizuko Yoshida (1924–2017) and daughter Ayomi Yoshida (b.
 1958) are artists.
 This group, four men and four women spanning four generations, provides a perspective on Japanese history and art development in the turbulent 20th century.
 Although they inherited the same tradition, the Yoshida family artists have worked in different styles with different sensibilities.
 Toshi Yoshida and the Yoshida family have used Hiroshi's original woodblocks to create later versions, including posthumous, of his prints.
 Prints created under Hiroshi Yoshida's management with special care have a jizuri (自摺) seal kanji stamp, which indicates that he played an active role in the printing process of the respective print.
 Hiroshi Yoshida's signatures vary depending on the agents and time of creation.
 Prints originally sold on the Japanese market do not carry a pencil signature or a title in English.

 Yoshida was fond of mountains and wanted to name his first son Hakusan (白山), after Mount Hakusan, but decided against it when his wife objected.
 Fifteen years later, he named his second son Hodaka (穂高), after Mount Hotaka.
 It is said that he loved Mt.
 Hotaka the most of all the mountains, and through his artistic activities he created many works depicting Mt.
 Hotaka.